gboehl/dynare/src/source/the-model-file.rst

     intermediate period is not specified, a value of 0 is assumed.
 That is, if you specify only values for periods 1 and 3, the values for period 2 will be 0.
 Currently, it is not possible to have uncontrolled intermediate periods.

+    It is however possible to have different number of controlled periods for different variables.
+In that case, the order of declaration of endogenenous controlled variables and of controlled_varexo matters: if the second endogenous variable is controlled for less periods than the first one, the second controlled_varexo isn't set for the last periods.

     In case of the presence of ``observation_trends``, the specified controlled path for these variables needs to include the trend component.
 When using the :ref:`loglinear <logl>` option, it is necessary to specify the logarithm of the controlled variables.

 .. command:: plot_conditional_forecast [VARIABLE_NAME...];